nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Managing Clients

-This user guide section outlines how to _create_, _update_, and _delete_ client contacts using command in Mycelium.
+This user guide section outlines how to _create_, _delete_, and _update_ client contacts using command in Mycelium.

 <div markdown="span" class="alert alert-success">
 :bulb: After executing a command listed in this section, if you are currently